 What types of accommodation do the French use during their holidays?

 Camping is very popular, especially with the less well-paid.
 The better-off tend to rent villas for the holiday period.
-Moreover, country people and city dwellers overwhelmingly arrange to stay with friends or relations.
+Moreover, country people and city dwellers overwhelmingly arrange to stay with friends or relatives.

 The type of accommodation is as follows: